thoughtbot/factory_bot_rails/README.md

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

-factory_bot_rails was originally written by Joe Ferris and is now maintained by Josh Clayton.
+factory_bot_rails was originally written by Joe Ferris and is maintained by thoughtbot.
 Many improvements and bugfixes were contributed by the [open source community](https://github.com/thoughtbot/factory_bot_rails/graphs/contributors).

 ## License